480 Premium Seating Members Commit $3.5 Million in Campaign Gifts Toward SFC Project

 After graduating from Salem Community High School in Salem, IL, Darnell received his bachelors of science from the United States Merchant Marine Academy in marine transportation.
 While at the USMMA Rick was a multi-sport student-athlete and multiple letter winner, serving as a captain of the Men's Swimming and Diving team as well as Battalion Commander of the Regiment of Midshipmen his senior year.
 Rick served in the Naval reserve as a lieutenant and sailed commercially achieving a 2nd Mate's navigation license and a 1600 tons or less masters license for merchant vessels.
 He earned an MBA from Washington University St. Louis, in 2000.

 Darnell is married to Cindy (Clifton) Darnell, and the couple has two sons, Nate and Alex.
-Darnell's grandfather, Harlan Hodges, is an Illinois State High School Basketball Coaches Association Hall of Fame inductee selected in late 1980s for success at Frankfort Community High School in West Frankfort, Ill.
-He coached Top-20 teams at Murray State University (KY) and later in the Pacific Coast Conference (now Pac 12) at the University of Idaho.
+Rick also serves in the community on the Kirby Medical Center Foundation Board.
+Darnell's grandfather, Harlan Hodges, was an Illinois State High School Basketball Coaches Association Hall of Fame inductee selected for his success at West Frankfort Community High School in West Frankfort, Ill.
+He also coached nationally ranked Top-20 teams at Murray State University (KY) in Ohio Valley Conference and the University of Idaho in Pacific Coast Conference (Pac 12 Conference).